 When asked what we should expect from search engines in the near term, McCarthy put on his predictive hat to do some forecasting.

-One of two things will increasingly happen in 2018: people will immediately abandon any site that interrupts them, or the search engines will actively penalize opt-in pop-ups or other technology that ‘takes over’ control of the experience from the reader.
+One of two things will increasingly happen: people will immediately abandon any site that interrupts them, or the search engines will actively penalize opt-in pop-ups or other technology that ‘takes over’ control of the experience from the reader.
 Content marketers could do worse than follow the BBC’s example in providing an immersive experience that is focused on the content, like their article on the secret lives of young IS fighters.
-Yes, that is ‘pure’ journalism — but it contains so many lessons about what search engines will be looking for in 2018.
+Yes, that is ‘pure’ journalism — but it contains so many lessons about what search engines will be looking for.

 Bottom Line: provide great content in a variety of formats, and stop interrupting the reader.